AlexvZyl/nordic.nvim/README.md

 A Neovim colorscheme based on [Nord](https://www.nordtheme.com/), but Aurora > Frost.
 The idea behind this colorscheme is to use Nord, but add some darker colors and use Aurora more prominently than Nord themes usually do.
 This ends up creating a colorscheme that is soft on the eyes.

+If there is anything that does not seem right, even if it is a very small highlight, please let me know with an issue or PR!

 #### 💡 Looking for Maintainers

 Currently looking for maintainers.
-If you are keen, head on over to [the discussion](https://github.com/AlexvZyl/nordic.nvim/discussions/96)
+If you are keen, head on over to [the discussion](https://github.com/AlexvZyl/nordic.nvim/discussions/96).

 # 📷 Showcase